Why Is My Car Accident Settlement Taking So Long?

 How Your Attorney Can Help Speed Up the Settlement Process

-A car accident lawyer with the Law Offices of Troy A. Brookover can investigate your claim and take the steps necessary to seek a fair settlement for you.
+A San Antonio car accident lawyer with The Law Offices of Troy A. Brookover can investigate your claim and take the steps necessary to seek a fair settlement for you.
 We are familiar with insurance companies’ pressure tactics and know how to counter them.

 We can communicate with the adjuster on your behalf so the insurer knows an experienced attorney is handling your claim.
 We can investigate the accident to establish liability and gather the available evidence to prove the compensation owed to you.
 We use experience at the negotiating table and in the courtroom to serve you.